-Besides the 2008 EP, country music hasn’t heard much from Kristen Hall.
-She did help co-write songs from Courtney Jaye’s 2013 album Love And Forgiveness, as well as Terri Clark’s 2011 Roots & Wings.
-“Kristen Hall is definitely one of those people that I felt have helped raise the bar for me as a writer,” said Clark about their cowriting sessions.
-“She’s been doing this a really long time.
+Besides the 2008 EP, country music hasn't heard much from Kristen Hall.
+She was a co-writer on Courtney Jaye's 2013 album Love and Forgiveness, as well as Terri Clark's 2011 Roots & Wings.
+"Kristen Hall is definitely one of those people that I felt have helped raise the bar for me as a writer," said Clark about their co-writing sessions.
+"She's been doing this a really long time.
 She really knows how to corral a great idea and a great thought into something that sounds like a smash.
-She’s really talented at a lot of fun to hang out with.
-We’ve become buddies in the process and if we never write another song together, we’ll be friends forever.
-She’s salt of the earth, I love her.”
+She's really talented at a lot of fun to hang out with.
+We've become buddies in the process and if we never write another song together, we'll be friends forever.
+She's salt of the earth, I love her."

 It would seem that Hall is content staying behind-the-scenes, sharing her writing talents when she's feeling creative.
 Were she to release a full-length under her own name, her decades of musical experience would probably translate pretty well.
 But for now, retiring with millions in the bank doesn't sound too bad, either.